clstmbrly/Practice-Testing-Area/scvp-test-program-user-guide.md

 ## Overview

-This document provides an overview of the artifacts and utilities employed by the GSA SCVP Test Program (GSTP).
-The GSTP aims to confirm an Server-based Certificate Validation Protocol (SCVP) responder is capable of providing accurate certification path validation results in environments with comparable complexity to the U.S. Federal PKI.
-The test materials do not facilitate confirmation that a product is conformant with all aspects of the SCVP as defined in RFC 5005.
+This document provides an overview of the artifacts and utilities employed by the U.S. General Services Administration (GSA) Server-based Certificate Validation Protocol (SCVP) Test Program (GSTP).
+The GSTP's goal is to confirm whether an Server-based Certificate Validation Protocol (SCVP) responder is capable of providing accurate certification path validation results in environments with comparable complexity to the U.S. Federal Public Key Infrastructure (FPKI).
+The test materials do not facilitate confirmation that a product is conformant with all aspects of the SCVP, as defined in Request for Comment (RFC) 5005.
 Instead, conformance to the SCVP profiles identified for use by GSA [TREAS] is demonstrated.

 The GSTP is composed of seven primary components that are used to exercise an SCVP responder under test (RUT):